Updated: May 9

 Are you healing or are you using religious jargon as a band-aid?
 Using ministry as a distraction?
 Calling on the name of Jesus--respectfully but still dramatically--instead of asking for help from a physical person?

 I'm asking because I do it too.
 Yet, I didn't realize until recently how unhealthy and unsustainable it is.
-When the long winded prayers and Bible study fell off, and hours of fasting and deliverance warfare didn't stick, the same mental and emotional issues I used my fiery faith to police and conceal arose.
-So, I had to return to a method some Christians demonize to actually continue my healing journey.
+When the long winded prayers and Bible study fell off.
+When the hours of fasting and deliverance warfare didn't stick.
+The same mental and emotional issues I used my fiery faith to police and conceal arose.
+So, I had to return to a method some Christians demonize to further my healing journey.

 But get this!

 That realization was...

 My unnecessary avoidance of therapy was giving... the Israelites wandering in the wilderness for forty years even though the promised land was right around the corner.

 It was giving...
 Martha stressing herself out even though she could've just sat down at the feet of Jesus.